Raylin009/Banan-Schedule-Automation/README.md

 I need to have a grand plan.
 I need draw a plan for how each function is invoked it to.
 Step by step

+01.18.2021

+Grand Plan:

+* Gmail Side
+This app will get the last X email from Ray's gmail sent by "no-reply-ams@infor.com"

+It will parse the email depending on the email template

+It will compile a master shift schedule with all the dates included in the emails regardless the email indicates there is shift for that day

+It will indicate on the master shift schedule whether the user have shifts for the date range that the emails covered

+* Calendar Side
+It will takes in the master shift scheudule

+loop through all the dates

+  get shift event for that date if any

+  check if it matech the shift in the master schedule{
+    if match
+      do nothing
+    if don't match{
+      make changes to the calendare to match master shift schedule{
+        if(master schulde have shift for that date){
+          if(calendar have a shift on that date as well){
+            modify the shift to match the master schedule }else if the calendar doesn't have the shift {
+            add the shift from master shift schedule to calendar }
+        } doesn't {
+          alert user
+          rm the shift
+        }
+      }
+    }
+    log update in the event description if the event exist }